carloslobos17/NOVATEC-Page/README.md

 # NOVATEC-Page
-A landing page about an university called NOVATEC
+A landing page of an university called NOVATEC